pvakaris/tracery-plusplus/README.md

 ```
 ## Modifiers

-Each variable can be attached a modifier:
+Each variable can be attached one or more modifiers:

 - .a - adds a/an in front of the word
 - .capitalize - capitalizes the first letter